mbruyere/marc.bruyere.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Bringing over two decades of experience in advanced networking, I've contributed to industry giants like Cisco, Vivendi Universal, and Internet Initiative Japan Lab.
+Bringing over than two  decades of experience in advanced networking, I've contributed to industry giants like Cisco, Vivendi Universal, and Internet Initiative Japan Lab.

 A CCIE Emeritus and Ph.D. holder, my expertise spans innovative SDN solutions and impactful operational research.